box-cli-maker/box-cli-maker/draft_new_api.md

-# V3 Design
+# v3 release plans

-This is a draft for the new v3 API design of Box CLI Maker which improves the old API design and solves.
+This is a draft for the new v3 API design of Box CLI Maker which improves the old API design and lays down a roadmap for the release.

+The API design is inspired from [charmbracelet/huh](https://github.com/charmbracelet/huh), [charmbracelet/glamour](https://github.com/charmbracelet/glamour) and [charmbracelet/lipgloss](https://github.com/charmbracelet/lipgloss).

 - User level error handling
 - No more unecessary printing errors